 OK, let’s talk about some mounts.
 Readers of our site know that we favor well made mounts with expandable cradles to sit protective cases.
 With expandable cradles, you also have the opportunity to reuse your mount when you upgrade your phone.

 For the car, give the location of your mount some thought.
 There are lots of places to mount your Samsung Galaxy S6 or S6 Edge.
 The windshield is the most popular location to mount especially if you plan to use it as a GPS with my favorite application which is Waze.
 An excellent entry-level selection is Arkon’s Megagrip Travel Mount.
 This mount features an expandable cradle which expands to 3.4 inches by pressing the button at the lower left corner of the cradle.
 This will fit your phone with or without a thick case.
 The mount comes with an adhesive dash plate so that you can attach to the mount to your dash as well as your windshield.
+A photo of this mount in the dashboard configuration accompanies this article.

 Another interesting location for your phone is the car air vent.
 The Spigen Magnetic Car Mount Holder for SmartPhones is an excellent choice for the vent.
 This mount features grippers that can be used on horizontal and vertical vents.
 Right around eye level and out of the way of potential thieves, the vent is a good location for mounting a lightweight device.
 Check your vent to make sure it’s well made enough to hang a lightweight device.
 A recent innovation is mounts is the use of a small magnet coupled with a very think adhesive metal disk which sticks to the back of your phone.
 The great thing about magnetic mounts is the simple process for install and removal.
 It’s a simple matter of simply matching up where the metal strip is to the magnet.